vrthra/shell/README.md

 * Optimize cats, and other pipe fragments so that the useless-use-of-cat objection is not raised against the user, and implementor does not have an incentive to bake things in.
 * Pipes should always reinterpret their output to ascii by default.
 They can be converted back at the end points either at the starting or at the end of '>' so the pipes can always expect correct filed and record separators and types
 * Making '<' xxx (like cat) into source and '>' into sink can allow us to annotate and typecheck the entire pipeline; i.e whether the pipeline expects ascii, json, xml or binary
-* SOLVED: If we want to pass in meta info like labels, how do we do that making sure that a stream can be interpreted from any point? (unless we are OK with annotating every record): Solution - we can pass the meta info as environment variable in the child process or as /env files.
-This requires that either the downstream process is a child, or there is a way to communicate with upstream.
 * Parallel by default: The source should parallelize the records, and sink should serialize it based on their sequence number.
 The serial dependency should not be allowed except in carefully demarcated areas using a type system.
 * Filters should start/end with '?' i.e ?awk, and those that require serial dependence should start/end with '!' i.e !sort or !sum
 * Allow easy and nested strings with {} or {xx:} where {} is interpreted according to xxx